md-ash-dot/newstok/README.md

 - **LOGIN PAGE**

-  - The login page displays a message, welcoming the user and to log in if they would like to comment or like an article or to sign up if they don't already have an account.
+  - The login page displays a message, welcoming the user and to log in if they would like to comment, vote, and submit a new article or to sign up if they don't already have an account.
   - The login form can be seen right below the message.
   - The forms holds the username, password and remember me fields with a button to sign to the user's account.